hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     * The stopping point is where starts the opposite trending
   * For k-fold cross validation, we can average the validation metrics from all the k folds, and in each fold, training & validation sets generates 1 evaluation value
     * The stopping point is where the trend fully changed
+    * Especially useful when the dataset is small

 ## Overfitting